Renato Bodini

-Renato Bodini (October 1, 1909 in Cremona - August 23, 1974 in Rome) was an Italian professional football player and coach.
+Renato Bodini (October 1, 1909 - August 23, 1974) was an Italian professional football player and coach.

 He played for 11 seasons (270 games, 18 goals) in the Serie A for U.S. Cremonese, A.S.
 Roma, Sampierdarenese, A.C.
 Milan and A.C.
 Liguria.

 He became first-team regular in his first season for A.S.
 Roma despite his young age.
 His first league goal for Roma was an 88th-minute equalizer against S.S.
 Lazio in a Derby della Capitale game.

 His older brother Ercole Bodini also played football professionally.
 To distinguish them, Ercole was referred to as Bodini I and Renato as Bodini II.